✓ Updated February 2026

 Sunrise Symphony at Cijin Island

 natureEscape the city bustle with an early morning ferry to Cijin Island.
-Rent a bicycle and pedal along the coast as the sun paints the sky in vibrant hues, casting a golden glow on the black sand beach and the iconic lighthouse.
-Enjoy fresh seafood breakfast at a local stall as the island awakens.
+Rent a bicycle and pedal along the coast as the sun paints the sky in hues of orange and pink, illuminating the historic lighthouse and the dramatic coastline.
+Enjoy fresh seafood at a local eatery afterwards.

 Best time: Oct-Apr